vpp-dev/vpp-release-notes/README.md

 @page release_notes_2410 Release notes for VPP 24.10

-More than 229 commits since the previous release, including 80 fixes.
+More than 231 commits since the previous release, including 81 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Wed Sep 18 02:19:05 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Thu Sep 19 02:21:09 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER